 - Joint Injuries: Trauma to the joints, such as wrist or elbow joints, can cause pain, swelling, and stiffness, making it difficult to grip or hold objects firmly.

-Chiropractic Treatment for Weakening Hand Grip
+Chiropractic Treatment for Hand Weakness and Pain Relief

 - Rehabilitative Exercises: Many chiropractors will prescribe specific exercises to strengthen the muscles in the hand, wrist, and arm.
 These exercises can help to improve grip strength and overall hand function.

-Alternative Treatments For Weakening Hand Grip
+Alternative Treatments for Weakening Hand Grip

 - Rest and Activity Modification: Avoiding activities that exacerbate the symptoms is crucial.
 This may involve changes in work ergonomics or daily activities.